custom-components/pyscript/docs/reference.rst

 This adds the directory ``/config/pyscript_modules`` to Python's module search path (you should use the correct full path specific to your installation).
 You will need to set the ``allow_all_imports`` configuration parameter to ``true``  to allow importing of ``sys``.
-You can then add modules (files ending in ``.py``) to that folder, which will contain native python that is compiled when imported (note that none of the pyscript-specific features are available in those modules).
+You can then add modules (files ending in ``.py``) to that folder, which will contain native Python that is compiled when imported (note that none of the pyscript-specific features are available in those modules).

 Pyscript can install required Python packages if they are missing.
-Depending on how you run HASS (eg, using a minimal Docker container) it might not be convenient to manually install Python packages using ``pip``.
+Depending on how you run HASS (e.g., using a minimal Docker container) it might not be convenient to manually install Python packages using ``pip``.
 If your pyscript code requires particular Python packages that are not already installed by HASS, add a ``requirements.txt`` file the ``<config>/pyscript`` directory.
-This file lists each required package one per line, with an optional version if you require a specific version or minimum version of that package, eg:
+This file lists each required package one per line, with an optional version if you require a specific version or minimum version of that package, e.g.,

 .. code::